chapel-lang/chapel/doc/rst/language/spec/generics.rst

 Formal Arguments of Generic Type
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If the type of a formal argument is a generic type, there must exist an
+If the type of a formal argument is a generic type, and that formal is
+not declared with the ``out`` intent (:ref:`The_Out_Intent`), there must
-instantiation of that type that the actual argument can be implicitly
+exist an instantiation of that type that the actual argument can be
-coerced to (:ref:`Implicit_Conversions`).
-A copy of the function is
+implicitly coerced to (:ref:`Implicit_Conversions`).
+A copy of the
-instantiated for each unique instantiation of the formal’s type.
+function is instantiated for each unique instantiation of the formal’s
+type.

    *Example*.